 What does ‘widow/er’ mean for Social Security purposes?

-‘Widow/er’ is the living spouse/partner or living former spouse/partner of a married or divorced couple, provided that the ‘actual widow/er’ is the living spouse/partner of a married couple who, immediately before the demise, was married to the deceased spouse/partner and had a legal right of alimony.
+‘Widow/er’ is the living spouse or living former spouse of a married or divorced couple, provided that the ‘actual widow/er’ is the living spouse of a married couple who, immediately before the demise, was married to the deceased spouse and had a legal right of alimony.
 In case of divorced couples the pension shall be paid on a pro-rata basis according to the duration of the marriage.
-The same applies in the case of same sex couples.
+The same applies in the case of same sex couples and legally registered cohabitants.

 When a person becomes a widow/er does s/he start receiving widow/er’s pension automatically?

 A widow/er has to lodge an application in order to claim his/her pension entitlement.
-Such application must be lodged at the Service Canada offices.
+Such application must be lodged at the Centrelink offices.

 What happens after a person applies for a Widow/er Pension?